The Hollywood Studio's Scoop

 Note: While planning this day event I spoke to many friends who are avid Disney goers....
 A few of their common themes were:

-Avoid Disney on a weekend, no Floridians go to Disney on a weekend.
+Avoid Disney on a weekend, Floridians don't go to Disney on a weekend.

 Eat breakfast prior to entering